 Date, Time and Place.
-The OPKO annual meeting will be held on , 2013, at , local time, at
+The OPKO annual meeting will be held on August 28, 2013, at 10:00 a.m., local time, at OPKO's headquarters located at 4400 Biscayne Boulevard, Miami FL 33137.

 Matters to be Considered at the OPKO annual meeting.
 At the OPKO annual meeting, and any adjournments or postponements thereof, OPKO stockholders will be asked to: